manosriram/dotfiles/README.md

 </div>

 ```
-Dot Files for Vim(8.2.654) and Alacritty 💥.
+Dot Files for Vim and Alacritty 💥.
 ```